Albert Okwuegbunam: Indianapolis Colts

 On December 17, 2024, Okwuegbunam was signed to the Indianapolis Colts practice squad.
 He signed a reserve/future contract with the Colts on January 6, 2025.

 On July 31, 2025, Okwuegbunam was released by the Colts.

 Las Vegas Raiders

 On August 3, 2025, Okwuegbunam signed with the Las Vegas Raiders.
 He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+Okwuegbunam signed a reserve/future contract with Las Vegas on January 5, 2026.

+On August 30, 2026, Okwuegbunam was released by the Raiders and re-signed to the practice squad, but released a few days later.